5umit-chandra/question_from_HackerRank/README.md

 ## 🧠 **Solution Overview**

 The solution involves a multi-step SQL query.
 It utilizes common table expressions (CTEs) to calculate the sums of submissions and views separately.
-These CTEs are then joined with the main "Contests" table to obtain the final result.
+These CTEs are then joined with the main "`Contests`" table to obtain the final result.
 The `WHERE` clause ensures that contests with all four sums as zero are excluded from the output.

 The solution file, named [Solution.sql](Solution.sql),contains the SQL code addressing the problem statement.